Why analyze disk space usage on Mac?

 - It scans the FileVault-protected Home folder.
 To enable the FileVault protection, you should switch it on in the System Preferences.
 For this, go to the Security and Privacy section → FileVault tab.
 As soon as the Folder is displayed in Finder, the application will see it and allow you to scan it.

 Not enough disk space on your Mac?
 The Disk Space Analyzer app will be a perfect choice for owners of a large and very large photo, video and music collections, allowing you to keep your drives free of unused files.
 Disk Space Analyzer is particularly good at helping you to visualize the space used on internal and external Mac hard drives.
-You can try it out for free with a 7-day free trial.
+You can try it out for free.